Fireman9143/ClearCodeTutorials/README.md

 Instead of a flash sprite that can be utilized for several things, I stayed with the flash shader for the tree and blobs.
 No plant flash right now.

+Blob hit does not need the tool enum for ax or sword.

 Took an idea for random weather from the Udemy course, adapted it to randomly change the forecast and update weather.

 CURRENT ISSUES WORKING: